spiffe/spire-controller-manager/migration/README.md

 ### Can SPIRE Controller Manager be deployed in a different Pod from SPIRE Server?

-This is not supported with SPIRE Controller Manager, they must by in the same Pod.
+This is not supported with SPIRE Controller Manager, they must be in the same Pod.
 If you require them to be in seperate Pods, please open a [new issue](https://github.com/spiffe/spire-controller-manager/issues/new) with your use case.

 ### Can I manually create entries like I could with the CRD Kubernetes Workload Registrar?